Donna partners with Dr. Cathy Alinovi, a retired veterinarian, to create informative pet health articles.

-Consequently, as a pet owner who doesn't want your pet to be in pain, you may have lots of questions or concerns. about how your dog got bladder stones or what you can do to ease the suffering.
+Consequently, as a pet owner who doesn't want your pet to be in pain, you may have questions and concerns about how your dog got bladder stones and what you can do to ease their suffering.

 In the following interview, Dr. Cathy Alinovi of Hoofstock Veterinary Services answers some of the most commonly asked questions about canine bladder stones.

-Dr. Cathy: A bladder stone is also called a urolith—uro = bladder, lith = stone.
-Urolithiasis is the condition of having a bladder stone—iasis = condition.
+Dr. Cathy: A bladder stone is also called a urolith—uro means bladder, lith means stone.
+Urolithiasis is the condition of having a bladder stone—iasis means condition.
 Bladder stones start as tiny seed or crystals that get bigger with time.

 Dr. Cathy: Cystitis means inflammation (itis) of the bladder (cyst).
 Many things, including bladder stones, can cause cystitis.
 Other causes of cystitis include: bacterial infection, bladder cancer, and idiopathic cystitis, which is common in cats who eat too much dry food.
 (Idiopathic means it just happens and we don’t know why.)

 Dr. Cathy: The same symptoms that suggest bladder infection suggest bladder stones: straining to urinate and blood in the urine.
 The best red flag, though, is recurrent bladder infections.
 In patients that are treated for garden variety infection, if the infection comes back, I insist on a full bladder work-up because the risks of a urinary stone in dogs is too great and must be ruled out.

 How Many Types of Bladder Stones Are There?

 Dr. Cathy: There are six types of bladder stones: struvite, calcium oxalate, urate, cysteine, calcium phosphate, and silicate.
 Struvite stones in dogs are the most common.